Adroiti/docs-for-code-review-tools/Cppcheck/operatorEqToSelf.md

-Pattern: Operator eq to self
+Pattern: Missing check for assignment to self for `=`

 Issue: -

 ## Description

-`operator=` should check for assignment to self to ensure that each block of dynamically allocated memory is owned and managed by only one instance of the class.
+`=` should check for assignment to self to ensure that each block of dynamically allocated memory is owned and managed by only one instance of the class.

 ## Further Reading